johannes-b/keptn-user-stories/standard_v060/README.md

 # Standard Keptn 0.6.0 User Story

-*Last update of shipyard and uniform: 19.02.2020*
+*Last update of shipyard and uniform: 20.02.2020*

-This use story shows the standard flow as implemented in Keptn 0.6.0, but based on the new shipyard and uniform specification.
+This use story shows the standard flow as implemented in Keptn 0.6.0 and based on the new shipyard and uniform specification as added.

 ## User view

 :man: *Tim:* I'm a developer and responsible for building the frontend service of the app *carts*.
 I'm individually testing my service in a *dev* environment to investigate bugfixes and new features.
-After successful tests, a new version of a service should be automatically promoted to the hardening stage.
+After successful tests, a new version of a service is released and marked as stable.

+:blonde_woman: *Sue*: I'm a performance engineer and responsible for testing our application in the hardening stage.
+All versions in *dev* that are marked as successful are automatically pulled by the hardening stage.
+Once the performance tests are finished the evaluated configuration is marked as stable.

 ### Initial situation